Meteor-Community-Packages/meteor-autoform/CONTRIBUTING.md

 ### Contributors

-Thank you to all the identities who have already contributed to AutoForm!
+Thank you to all the people who have already contributed to AutoForm!
 <a href="graphs/contributors"><img src="https://opencollective.com/autoform/contributors.svg?width=890" /></a>